mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

     return make_response(data)
 {% endhighlight %}

 Why is greenlets are great?
 Because they allow writing asynchronous code in synchronous fashion.
-They allow using existing, synchronous libraries in asynchronous fashion as well.
-Context switching magic is hidden in greenlet implementation.
+They allow using existing, synchronous libraries in asynchronously.
+Context switching magic is hidden by greenlet implementation.

 [Gevent](http://www.gevent.org/) is excellent example of what can be achieved with greenlets.
 This framework patches Python standard library to enable asynchronous IO (Input-Output) and makes all code asynchronous without explicit context switching.

 On other hand, greenlet implementation for CPython is quite scary.

 Each coroutine has its own stack.
-CPython uses unmanaged stack for Python applications and when Python program runs, stack looks like lasagna - interpreter data mixed with native extension data, mixed with Python application data and everything is in random order.
+CPython uses unmanaged stack for Python applications and when Python program runs, stack looks like lasagna - interpreter data mixed with native extension data, mixed with Python application data and everything is layered in random order.
 It is quite hard to preserve stack trace in such case and do painless context switching between coroutines, as it is hard to predict what is on the stack.

 Greenlet attempts to overcome the limitation by copying part of the stack to the heap and back.
-While it works for most of the cases, but any untested 3rd party library with native extension might create bizarre bugs like stack and heap corruption.
+While it works for most of the cases, but any untested 3rd party library with native extension might create bizarre bugs like stack or heap corruption.

 Code that uses greenlets also does not like threads.
-Imagine that function acquired *RLock* and called another function, which decided that it should sleep waiting for IO.
-As a result, whole application deadlocked due to implicit context switch to different greenlet.
-And just by reading code, it is hard to figure out why that happened.
+It is somewhat easier to create deadlock when code is not expecting that function that was just called paused greenlet and caller didn't have chance to release lock.

 Callbacks
 ---------